 • Chronic stress: Long-term stress that may seem never-ending.

-Normally, once the threat is gone, your relaxation response returns your body to normal.
-But when we experience chronic stress, this relaxation response does not occur.
+Once the threat is gone, your relaxation response returns your body to normal.
+But when we're stressed, this relaxation response does not occur.
 This is harmful as it may deplete and tax the body and lead to conditions including IBS.

 Quiz: Could hypnosis help you quit smoking?